Virtual Human Generative Model: Masked Modeling Approach for Learning Human Characteristics: Proposed Method: VHGM-MAE

 \subsection{Sampling}

-We can draw samples from the model in two ways.
-We refer to them as the \textit{predictive-distribution} sampling and \textit{latent-variable} sampling, respectively.
-Predictive-distribution sampling draws samples from the distribution parameterized by the output $\gamma_i$ of the model (e.g., the Gaussian distribution for real variables) in Eq.~\eqref{eq:decoder}.
-The variability of the predictive-distribution sampling represents the uncertainty of the generative model $q(x\mid z)$.
-Latent-variable sampling is the sampling from the distributions of latent variables, in which we sample $s$ and $z$ in the encoder in Eq.~\eqref{eq:encoder}.
-The variability of the latent-variable sampling can be interpreted as the uncertainty of the posterior distribution $p(z\mid x)$ cast into the input space by the decoder.
-To compute the encoder deterministically, we should skip the latent-variable sampling of $s$ and $z$ and use the distribution parameters $\pi_\s$ and $\mu_\z$ to the downstream networks, respectively.
-We can optionally use these sampling methods simultaneously, although we do not do so, as we explain later (Section~\ref{sec:api}).
+The sampling can be done from the generative model $p_\theta(x|z) = \dec^{\mathrm{MAE}}_\theta(z) = (\gamma_1, \ldots, \gamma_p)$, which is called predictive-distribution sampling.
+Predictive-distribution sampling draws samples from the distribution parameterized by the output $\gamma_i$ of the model (e.g., the Gaussian distribution for real attributes) in Eq.~\eqref{eq:decoder}.
+The variability of the predictive-distribution sampling represents the uncertainty of the generative model.
+One can also conduct sampling in an autoregressive way similarly to language models~\cite{mae_gulati2024tabmt}, i.e., sampling attributes iteratively, where the output of the previous iteration is used as the input of the next iteration.